New Mexico Junior Academy of Science

 - Our primary purpose is to educate and encourage the students.
 These are students who have spent time above and beyond their normal studies to write a technical paper and to present it.
 We should make every attempt to identify the positive points, and help improve the negative ones.
 It is very important to encourage them, especially those who can return next year (i.e., 11th grader and less).
 Remember, these are budding scientists and/or engineers who look up to us.
 We should try to keep the experience positive and rewarding.

 - We are looking for research papers not library research, collections, or gadgeteering.
+But massaging or manipulating data collected on the Internet is perfectly acceptable.
 The process the student used should follow the scientific or engineering method.
 However, it does not necessarily have to contribute to the scientific or engineering base of knowledge.
 But it should address a unique problem.
 For example, duplicating a well known experiment is not innovative.
 Duplicating a well known experiment with the objective of identifying a potential flaw may be very innovative.

-- The work we are judging is that of a junior or senior high student.
+- The work we are judging is that of a middle school or high school student.
 It is not a masters or PhD thesis.
 Please keep in mind that these students have limited resources.
 However, also keep in mind that many of these students are very bright and could be very deep into a narrow subject area.

 - We are comparing the papers of the students in this competition, and not papers seen elsewhere under other circumstances.